 The center provides some general knowledge of the area along with available tours.
 However, it’s specifically known for its souvenir shop and coupons.

 30. National Key Deer Refuge

 Fourteen square miles of natural habitat full of Key deer, a subspecies of the white-tailed deer.
 National Key Deer Refuge on Big Pine Key is the only place in the world to find the endangered Key deer.

 30. Blue Hole

 White-tailed Key deer, fish, and alligators gather at this watering hole (sinkhole), which was made bigger when it was an active limestone quarry.
-The hole is layered with both freshwater and saltwater and is free to visit.
+The “Blue Hole” is layered with both freshwater and saltwater and is free to visit.

 28. Boondocks Grille and Drafthouse & Miniature Golf